innovationb1ue/RedisGO/README.md

 ```

 ## Support Commands
-All commands used as [redis commands](https://redis.io/commands/).
-You can use any redis client to communicate with RedisGO.
+All commands are used as [redis commands](https://redis.io/commands/).
+You can use any Redis client to communicate with RedisGO.